jgasiore/currency-converter/README.md

 ## General Info
 The subject of this page is a currency converter.
 In the center of the page is the form window, which contains two elements:

-- a field for typing the amount in the selected currency
+- a field for typing the amount in PLN
 - a field for selecting a currency from a drop-down list

-After you fill the form, click the "Convert" button to get the amount in PLN.
+After you fill the form, click the "Convert" button to get the amount in selected currency.

 ## Technologies
 Project is created with: